AnyChart/docs.anychart.com/Common_Settings/Accessibility/Settings.md

 The `"chartElements"` mode is enabled by default.
 In this mode, a user interacts with elements of a chart.
 The chart title, created by the *titleFormat()* or *title()* methods, is transformed into an ARIA tag of the corresponding SVG element.

 ```
-// set the accessibility mode to "chart elements"
+// set the accessibility mode
 chart.a11y().mode("chartElements")
 ```